Isayso/VideoLinkSafe/README.md

 # Video Link Safe

+BUG due to changes from YT.
+Hope new version comming  soon.

 0.5.5 hotfix for a get latest video from playlist bug. new version 0.5.4 with multi threading of YouTube playlist read out, performance increase, bugfixes.